-Until on one day, due to the ingestion of three sugary cups of espresso earlier in the morning, I found myself unable to settle during the session.
+Until on one day, due to the ingestion of three sugary cups of espresso earlier in the morning, I found myself unable to settle during the latter stage of the session.
 Instead, I wrote a long to-do list in my head, with many of the items mentally noted of little significance and quickly forgotten.
-Just as I had tried to picture the lawn mower in my thoughts and how to change the blunted blade on the confounded contraption, my heightened senses picked up a slight movement to the left of me, coming from a direction I knew no one had chosen to settle down in.
+Just as I had tried to picture the lawn mower in my thoughts and how to change the blunted blade on the confounded contraption, my caffeine infused senses picked up a slight movement to the left of me, coming from a direction I knew no yogi had chosen to settle down in.

 Due to its age, my phone remained safe and I only ever brought in money enough to pay for the class, which I kept hidden in a sock.
 Despite continuing with the sessions for several more weeks, I suffered no personal loss.
 However, I continued to watch him each week.
 I kept myself buoyed and alert with the habitual consumption of three or more cups of espresso before each class, to remain awake during his shenanigans, while the others drifted off.

-Nimble was his second name, his ability to move about quietly and with speed impressed me greatly.
-On occasion, when a yogi stirred during the meditation period, Michael would spring into a ‘down dog’ pose until he was sure it was safe to continue with his pilfering.
-Shockingly, when a client discovered they hadn’t brought enough money with them to pay, Josephine played the injured party all too well.
-These people were left to think it was their own embarrassing mistake.
+Nimble had to be his second name, his ability to move about quietly and with speed impressed me greatly.
+Occasionally, when a yogi stirred during the meditation period, Michael would spring into a ‘down dog’ pose until he was sure it was safe to continue with his pilfering.
+Shockingly, when a client discovered they hadn’t brought enough money with them to pay, Josephine played the injured party.
+These people were left to think it was their own, embarrassing mistake.
 She would lay it on thick, saying she’d have to go and ‘shake the magic money tree’ to make her rent.
-Frequently, other clients would settle any outstanding sums in response to her hard luck stories.
-Incredulous as it seems, this wouldn’t stop Josephine unashamedly pursuing the robbed client of the money they ‘owed’, the following week.
+Frequently, other clients would help to settle any outstanding sums in response to her hard luck stories.
+Incredulous as it seems, this wouldn’t stop Josephine unashamedly pursuing the robbed client for the money they ‘owed’, the following week.